 We will be posting our bowl sizes in standard and as for custom we can make anything.
 We will also be posting dozens of pictures of the other projects as we have time, like we didn't post enough already?

 The fire pit below has a "FPPK" propane burner installed and the burners were exchanged out for stainless steel.
 If you were to leave the steel burners in you will eventually have rust pouring out of your fire pit onto the patio which will not look very attractive!
-The glass used was 1/2" gray and ford blue.
+The glass used was 1/2" Gray Base Glass and Ford Blue Base Glass.
 The controls were inside the bottom housing, nice fire pit but almost a big oops.

 nice design.